nafets227/backup/README.md

     Secret to access source system (password/ssh-key, depending on type)
   - --dstsecret
     Secret to access destination system (password/ssh-key, depending on type)
+  - --hist
+    Backup in History Mode (see separate section)
+  - --histdate <date>
+    Backup in History Mode, using <date> instead of today.
+Not intended for production use, but mainly for testing
+  - --histraw <YYYY/mm/dd>
+    Backup in History Mode, using fixed subdirectory as target.
+Only intended for internal use

 ## Environment Parameters #
   - DEBUG: 0 or 1, defaults to 0